 A generic manufacturer would need to obtain quota from the DEA in order to manufacture both the active pharmaceutical ingredient and the finished product for a generic version of Xyrem.
 The DEA publishes an annual aggregate quota for the active pharmaceutical ingredient of Xyrem, and our supplier is required to request and justify allocation of sufficient annual manufacturing quota as well as additional manufacturing quota if needed throughout the year.
 Until 2011, our active pharmaceutical ingredient supplier obtained substantially all of the published annual aggregate quota for use in the manufacture of Xyrem.
-However, for each of 2012 and 2013, our supplier has been allocated only a portion of the published annual aggregate quota for the active pharmaceutical ingredient.
-As a result, a generic manufacturer may be able to obtain a portion of the annual aggregate active pharmaceutical ingredient quota.
-In addition, our supplier has been allocated only a portion of the requested quota for 2013 to make the active pharmaceutical ingredient of Xyrem.
-Our finished product manufacturer for Xyrem was similarly allocated only a portion of the requested quota to make finished product.
-As a result, both our active pharmaceutical ingredient supplier and our finished product manufacturer will need to obtain increased quotas from the DEA for 2013.
-We cannot assure you sufficient quotas will be received from the DEA to meet our needs, and if we and our supplier and manufacturer cannot obtain the quotas that are needed on a timely basis, or at all, our business, financial condition, results of operations and growth prospects could be materially and adversely affected.
+However, for each of 2012 and 2013, our supplier has been allocated only a portion of the published annual aggregate quota for the active pharmaceutical ingredient recently published by the DEA is significantly higher than the published 2013 aggregate quota and the amount that will be required by our supplier to meet our needs for Xyrem.
+Consequently, a generic manufacturer may be able to obtain a portion of the annual aggregate active pharmaceutical ingredient quota.
+In addition, our supplier was initially allocated only a portion of the requested quota for 2013 to make the active pharmaceutical ingredient of Xyrem.
+Similarly, our finished product manufacturer for Xyrem was initially allocated only a portion of the requested quota to make finished product.
+As a result, both our active pharmaceutical ingredient supplier and our finished product manufacturer have had to request and justify increased quotas from the DEA for 2013.
+Those requests were partially granted.
+While we believe that both our active pharmaceutical ingredient supplier and our finished product manufacturer have now obtained sufficient quotas from the DEA to meet our needs for 2013, we cannot assure you that sufficient quotas will be received in the future to meet our needs, and if we and our supplier and manufacturer cannot obtain the quotas that are needed on a timely basis, or at all, our business, financial condition, results of operations and growth prospects could be materially and adversely affected.